Practice Education Protocols and Essential Information

 b) To participate or independently complete home/ school or other client related visit or to attend meetings

 c) To deliver items such as equipment or assistive devices

-If a PE is considering transporting students to facilitate their participation in placement related/off-site work over the course of the placement, the PEs must contact their insurance provider to establish if they have adequate insurance cover before travelling.
-There is no mechanism for reimbursement or payment of any additional insurance charges via Trinity College Dublin.
-It is advised that the PE raises this with site-based management to explore options available for reimbursement.
+If a PE is considering transporting students to facilitate their participation in off-site work over the course of the placement, the PEs must contact their insurance provider to establish if they have adequate insurance cover before travelling.
+There is no mechanism for reimbursement or payment of any additional insurance charges via Trinity College Dublin however it is advised that the PE raises this with site-based management to explore options available for reimbursement.